jopaik/network_demos/network_backups_git/README.md

 rtr4                       : ok=1    changed=0    unreachable=0    failed=0    skipped=2    rescued=0    ignored=0
 ~~~

-This time the restore.yml playbook is configured to push the config backup files to change `merge` the configurations with the remote devices.
+This time the restore.yml playbook is configured to push the config backup files to change `overwrite` the configurations with the remote devices.
 As mentioned previosly no changes are needed for the arista routers (rtr2, rtr4)

 ### Step 1 - Inspect the rtr1 stdout/json output
 ![changed](../images/changed.png)

-Optional: SSH to rtr1 and rtr3 to validate the hostname changed back to the original.
+SSH to rtr1 and rtr3 to validate the hostname changed back to the original.

+Optional: make a change to rtr2 and rtr4 for the Arista routers and rerun the Network-Restore Job-template

 # Key Takeaways
 * The network.backup.run validated role backups router configs to Git using branches.
 * The role uses remote SCM parameters, if more flexibility is needded than adjust git parameters dirrectly from the ansible.scm collection (we did the latter)
 * Each branch of backups can be used as an inteded config or for restoral purposes.
 * The intended config compares diffs between the chosen backup and the device's running configuration.
-* When configuration drift (diff) is detected, then a backup configuration can be pushed back to the device for a configuration merge.
+* When configuration drift (diff) is detected, then a backup configuration can be pushed back to the device for a configuration overwrite to restore.

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)